Mad-Zoo-Events/solarflare/README.md

 - This Go service (preset management, orchestration and request distribution)
 - Control Panel (website hosted by the Go service)
-- The Eyecandy Plugin (running on Minecraft servers)
+- The Aurora Plugin (running on Minecraft servers)

 The basic workflow is as follows:
 1. User creates presets in the Control Panel
 2. User triggers action on a preset by ID
 3. Go service then loads the corresponding information
-4. Go service compiles request and concurrently sends it to all registered Eyecandy instances
+4. Go service compiles request and concurrently sends it to all registered Aurora instances

 ### Registration of Servers

 This system can be used to cater a large number of Minecraft server instances at the same time.
-Thus, each instance needs to have the Eyecandy plugin installed and Solarflare must know the address of each instance.
+Thus, each instance needs to have the Aurora plugin installed and Solarflare must know the address of each instance.

-To automate this process, each Eyecandy plugin will register itself at the Go service when it starts up by sending it's network address.
+To automate this process, each Aurora instance will register itself at the Go service when it starts up by sending it's network address.
 The Go service maintains a list of registered servers and distributes traffic to all servers this way.

 *To be implemented*